 In addition to our work mobilising and empowering young people, ECO-UNESCO implement activities that address UNESCO's Priority Action Areas on: Advancing Policy; Transforming learning and Training Environments; Building Capacities of Educators and Trainees; and Accelerating Sustainable Solutions at Local Level.

-The training will take place 21-22 February at the Clock Tower, Department of Education and Skills, Marlborough Street, Dublin, Ireland, and is open to young people aged 18-35 who are interested in or engaged in sustainable development.
+Over 26 young people from ten different countries completed the intensive two day training that took place at the Clock Tower, Department of Education and Skills, Marlborough Street, Dublin, Ireland.
+They developed their understanding of ESD; developed their leadership skills; and are now part of a global network of UNESCO youth leaders.
 The training in Ireland is one of five trainings being held internationally and is the only one of its kind to take place in Europe.
-It is a fantastic opportunity for young people to:

 ECO-UNESCO Commitments to GAP